Language and Communication

 - Sleep problems

-It is also seen as the mildest form of autism, Asperger’s syndrome affects boys three times more often than girls.
-Like Autism, children having Asperger’s syndrome are obsessed with a single object or topic.
+Asperger’s syndrome, also known as the mildest form of autism, affects boys three times more than girls.
+As with Autism, Asperger’s syndrome causes children to become fascinated with a single object or subject.
 Their social skills are markedly impaired.
-They are often awkward and uncoordinated physically.
+Physically, they are often clumsy and uncoordinated.